goodCycle/AI-Dance-Coach/README.md

 # AI Dance Coach
-CS470 (Introduction to Artificial Intelligence) term project
+CS470 (Introduction to Artificial Intelligence) Term Project

-This is a prototype for the AI Dance Coach.
-The backend of the application takes in a video of a move being performed
+This is a prototype for the AI Dance Coach, an application that compares your movements to those of a professional performer and highlights mistakes.

+ The pipeline consists of recording a video and sending it to our server for processing where it is broken down into separate frames and fed them into OpenPose, an open-source pose detection model.

+  It then uses a custom pose difference calculation to compare the submitted video frames to a sample video and respond with a visualization of the first part where the pose of the user strongly deviates from the sample pose.

+   The app runs on smartphones running iOS.

+   A short demo video can be fond [here](https://drive.google.com/file/d/1stwlxUdNVAYhl817kuzX1GkZBdsm_Hw0/view).

+   Video samples for testing the app can be found [here](https://drive.google.com/drive/u/0/folders/1daD3I4Pri5CF8vuz1-AeLGCcGby_wDyf).